 - Chains (mediators).
-Chains are patterns of the form $X \rightarrow Z \rightarrow Y$ , meaning that X causally affects Y through the mediator Z. Conditioning on Z in a chain blocks this flow of association. - Forks (common causes).
-Forks are patterns of the form X ← Z → Y, meaning X and Y share a common cause (a confounder) Z, thus inducing a non-causal association between both variables.
+Chains are patterns of the form $X \to Z \to Y$, meaning that X causally affects Y through the mediator Z. Conditioning on Z in a chain blocks this flow of association. - Forks (common causes).
+Forks are patterns of the form $X \leftarrow Z \rightarrow Y$, meaning X and Y share a common cause (a confounder) Z, thus inducing a non-causal association between both variables.
 Conditioning on Z in a fork blocks this flow of association. - Colliders (common effects).
-Colliders are patterns of the form $X \rightarrow Z \leftarrow Y$ , meaning that both X and Y share a common effect Z. Contrary to the other two patterns, this path is closed by default-conditioning on Z opens the path and induces a non-causal association between X and Y.
+Colliders are patterns of the form $X \to Z \leftarrow Y$, meaning that both X and Y share a common effect Z. Contrary to the other two patterns, this path is closed by default-conditioning on Z opens the path and induces a non-causal association between X and Y.